CallToPowerLegacy/Synchronize.js/README.md

 Attention
 ---------
 - Chrome/Chromium only initializes all video displays properly when the video sources are different per video tag
-- Have a look at the TODO file

 Usage
 -----